Your rights and responsibilities

 The Residential Tenancies Authority (RTA) looks after the laws which protect the rights and responsibilities of tenants and landlords/agents.

-Some general tips to avoid problems with your tenancy include:
+Some general tips for a successful tenancy include:

 - paying your rent on time